caiyuqing/Flexibility_SES/README.md

 * `Correlation_analyses.R`

 #### Correlation between SES scores
+### Assessing the variability in effect size resulted from variability in SES measurement
 * All the SES scores are positively correlated but the strength vary from R = 0.17 to R = 0.99 (CFPS); R = 0.43 to R = 0.95

 #### Omega